The elephant in the room, the one most people want to hide, but something that 75% of First Responders deal with in their career.

 Yes, stress and anxiety can change your Firefighter into someone new, someone different, someone that might scare you at times.
 But in most cases, they are still sane.

 The only crazy thing is when firefighters and their spouses DON’T seek help, because there is help.
-See below.
+The ball is in your court, you don’t have to do this alone.

 The best news is saved for last.
 Despite PTSD and anxiety causing a lot of issues for someone and their family, it doesnt always have to be this way.